cms-dev/cms/docs/Installation.rst

 * `GNU compiler collection <https://gcc.gnu.org/>`_ (for C, C++ and Java, respectively with executables ``gcc``, ``g++`` and ``gcj``);

+* alternatively, for Java, your choice of a JDK, for example OpenJDK;

 * `Free Pascal <http://www.freepascal.org/>`_ (for Pascal, with executable ``fpc``);

 * `Python <http://www.python.org/>`_ >= 2.7, < 3.0 (for Python, with executable ``python2``; note though that this must be installed anyway because it is required by CMS itself);